Plants and Their Environment

 The angiosperms are further classified into two groups according to the number of seed leaves, called cotyledons, that emerge from a germinating seed:

-- Monocotyledonous plants (monocots) are those like grasses whose seed first extends a single cotyledon or seed leaf.
+- Monocotyledonous plants (monocots) are those such as grasses whose seed first extends a single cotyledon or seed leaf.
 Lilies and other bulb plants are also monocots.

 - Dicotyledonous plants (dicots) have seed that forms a pair of cotyledons; examples are bean, petunia and tomato.